Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Rent Receipt is a way to document rent payments that a Tenant makes to a Landlord.
 A Rent Receipt can be helpful for both Tenants, offering documentation that they timely submitted payments to the Landlord, and Landlords, giving them a way to track incoming payments and monitor late payments or bounced checks.
 For Tenants who pay their rent in cash, a rent receipt is often the only written proof they have showing that they paid rent at all.
 Often, both Landlords and Tenants choose to save copies of rent receipts for these reasons.
+This can be used for both a Residential Lease Agreement arrangent, where someone is renting a property in which to reside, or a Commercial Lease Agreement arrangement where someone is renting a property in which to conduct business.

 How to use this document